mpere056/Game-Mod/README.md

     - Also contains most of the RPC functions, which are used as multiplayer functions

 - IN_GAME_MAIN_CAMERA.cs
-    - Another main class that runs code from other functions, but is much smaller than FengGameManagerMKII
+    - Another main class that runs code from other classes, but is much smaller than FengGameManagerMKII

 - LoginSystem.cs
     - Communicates with a database by using webclient that contains usernames and password, and a list of friends for each user